 Carole Goble is Professor of Computer Science at The University of Manchester.
-She is Principal Investigator of the myGrid, BioCatalogue, myExperiment and SEEK projects.

-Over the past 25 years she has pursued research interests in the acceleration of scientific innovation through: distributed computing, workflows and automation; knowledge management and the Semantic Web; social, virtual environments; software engineering for scientific software; and new models of scholarship for data-intensive science.
+Over the past 25 years Carole has pursued research interests in the acceleration of FAIR scientific innovation through: distributed computing, workflows and automation; knowledge management and the Semantic Web; social, virtual environments; software engineering for scientific software; and new models of scholarship for data-intensive science.
 Since 2001 she has directed a large, mixed team of researchers, computational scientists and software engineers that specialise in e-Science.

 Read posts on this website by Carole.